Hari31416/SavorScore/overview.md

-# SavorScore: Dish Judgment Tracker
+# SavorScore: Dish Rating Tracker

-## Project Overview: Dish Judgment Tracker (MERN Stack)
+## Project Overview: Dish Rating Tracker (MERN Stack)

-**Application Goal:** To provide a user-friendly web interface for a user (you) to record, view, edit, and potentially analyze judgments of dishes from various restaurants using a set of defined metrics, with improved data integrity and analytical capabilities.
+**Application Goal:** To provide a user-friendly web interface for a user (you) to record, view, edit, and potentially analyze ratings of dishes from various restaurants using a set of defined metrics, with improved data integrity and analytical capabilities.

 **Technology Stack (Same):** MongoDB, Express.js, React.js, Node.js.